gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    The rest of the tutorial focusses on writing the input files and performing the molecular dynamics simulation.
+    The rest of the tutorial focuses on writing the input files and performing the molecular dynamics simulation.

 Energy minimization